CWJ-K/Node.js_Project/Note.md

     npm init

     # install packages
-    ## --save: install the package as a dependency for your application
+    ## --save: install the package as a dependency for your application or your applications only can be run locally
     ### --save-prod: explicitly install packages for production
     ### --save-dev: the package is only for development purposes
     ## --global: install the package globally on your computer
-    npm install <package>
+    npm install <package> --save

     # reverse the install action
     npm uninstall <package>